 District cooling, or chiller, refers to the centralized production and distribution of cooling energy.
-To summarize the entire concept: chilled water is delivered via an underground, insulated pipeline to residential buildings to cool the indoor air of the buildings within a particular district.
+To summarise the concept: chilled water is delivered via an underground, insulated pipeline to residential buildings to cool the indoor air of the buildings within a particular district.
 The units in each building use the “chilled” water to lower the temperature of the air passing through the building’s air conditioning system.

-As stated by Empower – one of the main chiller service providers in Dubai – the monthly chiller fee is broken down into three categories:
+As stated by Empower, one of the main chiller service providers in Dubai, the monthly chiller fee is broken down into three categories:

-1. Consumption Charge: According to meter reading, as and when you use the District Cooling Service, the meter will run and this is charged at Dhs 0.568 fils per RT (refrigeration ton) per hour.
+1. Consumption Charge: According to meter reading, as and when you use the district cooling Service, the meter will run and this is charged at Dhs 0.568 fils per RT (refrigeration ton) per hour.

 2. Demand Charge: A recurring annual charge, levied by cooling service providers, of AED 750 per RT/year, billed and paid quarterly in advance (unchangeable).

 3. Fuel Surcharges: Due to the steady increase in global fuel prices, a fuel surcharge will be included in the bill.
 DEWA will calculate this charge on a transparent basis and it will be passed on by Empower to customers in monthly district cooling bills.

 Who should be paying the chiller charges?

 Technically, the landlord is responsible for the chiller charges as they are paid even when the unit is vacant.
 However, in reality, this is not the case as some landlords refuse to pay the chiller fee, especially in buildings where individual chiller meters have been set and residents receive their own monthly bills.